petersohn/home_automation/README.md

 interface, which means that multiple devices can be attached to the same port.
 One value is reported for each sensor.

+Parameters:
+*   `devices`: The number of devices attached to the bus.

 ## Actions

 Actions are fired by interfaces.
 The purpose of actions is to process the state